pngwn/MDsveX/packages/svast/README.md

 }
 ```

-The `Branch` node describes a branch of a svelte block.
+The `Branch` node describes a branch of a Svelte block.

 The `expression` fields contains the expression associated with that branch.